 In-ear monitors are meant to be heard, not seen.
 Generally speaking, people shouldn’t be distracted by something sticking out of your ear.

-The UE 900s definitely have a low profile that I like, but if you’re hoping for an in-ear mold type of fit you might be disappointed.
-The earphones stick out from the ear slightly, although it wasn’t enough to matter to me.
+The UE 900s definitely have a low profile that I like.
+But if you’re hoping for an in-ear mold type of fit you might be disappointed.
+The earphones stick out from the ear slightly.

 The ear loop kept the earphones from pulling down on my ear, making them more comfortable to wear for a longer period of time.
-Using the supplied clip I was able to attach the wire to the back of my shirt and have the wire go down the back of my shirt unseen.
+Using the supplied clip I was able to attach the wire to the back of my shirt.
+Then I could have the wire go down the back of my shirt unseen.

-I spent almost an hour wearing the headphones at one point and surprisingly didn’t feel like yanking them out of my ears.
-In the world of headphones, I’d say that’s a big success!
+I spent an hour wearing the headphones at one point and didn’t feel like yanking them out of my ears.
+I’d say that’s a big success!

 Conclusion | Worth the Cost?

-Before I give my final thoughts, I have to acknowledge the fact that a couple hundred dollars for a pair of earphones is not chump change, especially when you can just plug in $10 ear phones to use as in-ear monitors.
+Before I give my final thoughts, I will acknowledge that a couple hundred dollars for a pair of earphones is not cheap.
+Especially when you can just plug in $10 ear phones to use as in-ear monitors.

 If you really crave a balanced, quality sounds, however, the UE 900s are hard to beat.
-Along with only two other brands that I know of, the UE brand (Ultimate Ears) is a standard for in-ear monitors in the industry.
+The UE brand (Ultimate Ears) is a standard for in-ear monitors in the industry.

 Personally, I enjoy using the UE 900s as in-ear monitors.
-I still prefer my regular headphones for use with my phone while running, I think, but that’s mainly just because of the noise isolation I mentioned earlier.
-Some people may prefer that isolations.
+I still prefer my regular headphones for use with my phone while running.
+That’s mainly just because of the noise isolation I mentioned earlier.
+Some people may prefer those isolations.